 An enthusiastic collaborator, Dorothy worked to raise funds for Hot Springs artist Linda Williams Palmer which resulted in a touring exhibit of the “Champion Trees” project and an AETN Emmy Award-winning documentary film of the same name.

-Note that they differ from legislative districts.
+Note that Arkansans for the Arts districts differ from legislative districts.
 Arkansans for the Arts is built on this statewide model of representation.

 Should you wish to nominate an Arts advocate leader in your community to be considered for Arkansans for the Arts Board of Directors position, please contact us.